What does Self Massage actually do?

 - Neuromodulation of injury-related pain soft tissue pain

 How well founded are these claims?
-Two recent systematic reviews (1&3) of the clinical evidence-base looking at Self-Myofascial Release (SMR) have found have a range of valuable effects, including:
+Two recent systematic reviews (1&3) of the clinical evidence-base looking at Self-Massage (SM) have found have a range of valuable effects, including:

-- Increased joint range of motion with no detrimental effect on power output (unlike static stretching)
+- Resulting increased joint range of pain free motion with no detrimental effect on power output (unlike static stretching)

 - Reduced perceived Delayed Onset Muscle Soreness (DOMS)

-- Indications that SMR may lead to improved vascular function, and increased parasympathetic nervous system activity, which may also be useful in recovery.
+- Indications that SM may lead to improved vascular function, and increased parasympathetic nervous system activity, which may also be useful in recovery.

-How is Self Myofascial Release beneficial in preparing for exercise?
+How is Self Massage beneficial in preparing for exercise?